 - Publications & Working Papers

-- Zeng Lian, Jaimie W. Lien, Lin Lu and Jie Zheng, “International Trade with Social Comparisons,” Review of International Economics, conditionally accepted.
+- Zeng Lian, Jaimie W. Lien, Lin Lu and Jie Zheng, “International Trade with Social Comparisons,” Review of International Economics, forthcoming.

 - Zhenhua Feng, Jaimie W. Lien, and Jie Zheng, “Flexible or Mandatory Retirement?
 Welfare Implications of Retirement Policies for a Population with Heterogeneous Health Conditions,” International Review of Economics and Finance, forthcoming.